We are an established limited liability partnership. We’re wondering whether given our set up we can take out Key Person Insurance?

-Very similar to a limited company, a limited liability partnership has its own persona and can contract in its own name.
+Very similar to a limited company, an LLP has its own persona and can contract in its own name.

-It is important to recognise that this is not the case with a standard partnership in the UK because such a partnership does not have a separate legal entity.
+However, while a Limited Liability Partnership can take out Keyman Insurance, it is important to know that this isn’t the case with a standard UK partnership setup.
+This is because such partnerships don’t have a separate legal entity.

 So while an LLP is free to purchase Key Man Insurance, a standard partnership can’t.